hassanalawie/LiveLy/README.md

 </p>

 ## About The Project
+This is the producer-side version of the app.

-Upgrade from your traditional methods and keep viewership at all time highs with this fun trivia app
+This allows producers to generate quesitons in real-time, and allows them to customize the number of questions in the game Upgrade from your traditional methods and keep viewership at all time highs with this fun trivia app

 Here's why our app is the optimal choice for your television production workflow: